-In recent decades, with the advances of neuroscience, an attempt to combine psychoanalysis and neuroscience has emerged.
-As part of it, central proponents of neuropsychoanalysis turn to Alexander Luria's scientific legacy in order to find links between Freudian psychoanalysis and neuropsychology.
-Luria, a prominent Soviet neuropsychologist, was one of the central figures of the short-lived Russian psychanalytic movement during the first post-revolutionary decade.
-This article suggests an historical analysis of the rise and decline of Luria's interest in psychoanalysis.
-Luria's initial interest in psychoanalysis was partial and heterodoxic and eventually, for complex social and intellectual reasons, he passed his attention to other theoretical frameworks.
-Contrary to the claims in the neuropsychoanalytical literature, it will be historically inaccurate to see Luria's later neuropsychological research as rooted in Freudian tradition.
+Along with the advances in neuroscience research over the past decade, efforts have been made to combine psychoanalysis with neuroscience, creating a new field of neuropsychoanalysis.
+Leading proponents of neuropsychoanalysis have turned to Alexander Luria's scientific legacy to uncover links between Freudian psychoanalysis and neuropsychology.
+Luria, a prominent Soviet neuropsychologist, was one of the primary figures of the short-lived Russian psychanalytic movement during the first decade after the Bolshevik revolution.
+This article presents an historical analysis of the rise and decline of Luria's interest in psychoanalysis.
+Luria's initial interest in the subject was partial and heterodoxic, and eventually, for complex social and intellectual reasons, he turned his attention to other theoretical frameworks.
+Therefore, contrary to claims made in the neuropsychoanalytical literature, Luria’s legacy is far more complex, and it is historically inaccurate to describe Luria's later neuropsychological research as rooted in Freudian tradition.

 Introduction

-In recent decades neuroscience has been at the forefront of contemporary science in terms both of investment in and intensity of the research (Andreasen, 2001; Kandel, 2006; Rose and Abi-Rached, 2013; Vidal and Ortega, 2017).
-Along with significant developments in the study of the brain itself, neuro-disciplines have sprung like mushrooms.
-Therefore, it is not surprising that brain research profoundly affects psychology.
+In recent decades, neuroscience has been at the forefront of contemporary scientific research, both in terms of investment in (e.g., time and money) and the intensity of the research (Andreasen, 2001; Kandel, 2006; Rose and Abi-Rached, 2013; Vidal and Ortega, 2017).
+With significant developments in the study of the brain itself, neuro-disciplines have become increasingly prevalent, and it is therefore not surprising that brain research has had a profound influence on the field of psychology.

 Yet, neuropsychology is distinct from all other new neuro-disciplines.
-In the mid-20th century, after some decades of relative separation between neurology and psychology, neuropsychology has developed as defined discipline from the works of such scientists as Karl Lashley, Donald Hebb, Kurt Goldstein, Karl Pribram, Alexander Luria and others.
-Neuropsychology was one of the core disciplines among neurosciences and it deals with the study of the neurological basis of psychological processes.
-Most often, these were cognitive processes, but over the years, neuropsychology has also begun to address questions beyond the cognitive realm.
-Therefore, the rise in the last two decades of a new field – neuropsychoanalysis – was an interesting development.
+In the mid-twentieth century, after decades of relative separation between neurology and psychology, neuropsychology emerged as a defined discipline.
+Neuropsychology was greatly influenced by the works of scientists such as Karl Lashley, Donald Hebb, Kurt Goldstein, Karl Pribram, Alexander Luria and others.
+Now one of the core disciplines of neuroscience, neuropsychology deals with the neurological basis of psychological processes.
+In the past, most of the processes studied were cognitive ones, but over the years, neuropsychology has also begun to address questions beyond the cognitive realm.
+As a result, a new field of neuropsychoanalysis has emerged to meet wider challenges.

-Neuropsychoanalysis attempts to follow neuropsychology and to explore the neurological basis of unconscious psychological processes and the neurological correlates of psychoanalytic concepts (Solms and Turnbull, 2002).
-This attempt to combine psychoanalysis and neuroscience has sparked lively debates both for and against (Blass and Carmeli, 2007; Ramus, 2013; Yovell, Solms and Fotopoulou, 2015).
-A critical assessment of neuropsychoanalysis is beyond the scope of this paper, the aspect that interests me here is the way its main proponents interpret scientific legacy of past scientists for making the case for their project.
-Namely, the turn to Alexander Luria as central figure, alongside with Freud, in their proposed intellectual genealogy.
+Neuropsychoanalysis attempts to expand upon neuropsychology by exploring the neurological basis of unconscious psychological processes and the neurological correlates of psychoanalytic concepts (Solms and Turnbull, 2002).
+This attempt to combine psychoanalysis and neuroscience has sparked lively debates among supporters and opponents of such integration (Blass and Carmeli, 2007; Ramus, 2013; Yovell, Solms and Fotopoulou, 2015).
+A critical assessment of neuropsychoanalysis is beyond the scope of this paper.
+Instead, the primary question examined here is how the leading proponents of neuropsychoanalysis have interpreted the scientific legacies of past scientists in order to justify their work in this new field, with a particular focus on Alexander Luria as a central figure, along with Freud, both serving as the intellectual foundation for today’s work in the field.